IHE/ITI.PIXm/input/pagecontent/a_issues.md

 *Should the Patient Identifier Cross-reference Manager have a requirement of filling in the assigningAuthority Name if the name is not provided in the Patient Identity Feed FHIR [ITI-104] as it is specified for PIX and PIX V3 Cross-reference Manager?
 [Issue](https://github.com/IHE/ITI.PIXm/issues/71)*

 #### Closed Issues
+These issues have been decided and documented in the publication.

 ***CP-ITI-1118*** - asks if the return behavior is well aligned with PDQm.
 Seems they both should handle similar conditions similarly.
 The return